-Introduction:
+Introduction

-The MQO group investigates fundamental physics and develops quantum applications with mesoscopic-sized quantum states of light, all supported by relevant research on enabling technologies.
+The MQO group investigates fundamental physics and develops quantum applications with mesoscopic-sized quantum states of light, all underpinned by enabling technology.
 Mesoscopic quantum optical states comprise 10s, 100s and 1000s of nonclassically-distributed photons.
-From a fundamental perspective, they can be used to explore quantum physics at energy scales that are visible to the eye, thereby exposing some of the highly counter-intuitive phenomena of quantum mechanics at a human scale.
+From a fundamental perspective, they can be used to explore quantum physics at energy scales that are visible to the human eye, thereby exposing some of the highly counter-intuitive phenomena of quantum mechanics at a human scale.
 In addition, this scale is crucial for demonstrating a genuine quantum enhancement over classical schemes in many areas including metrology, computation and communication.
+In this context, the research of the MQO group can be divided into three areas: developing enabling technology for mesoscopic quantum optics, fundamental physics with mesoscopic quantum states, and applications of mesoscopic quantum optics.

-Joint photon number distribution arising from strongly-pumped parametric down conversion in a ppKTP waveguide.
+Joint photon number distribution arising from strongly-pumped parametric down conversion in ppKTP waveguide.
+(UPB, Tim Bartley)

-Technology:
+Technology

-The three key elements of any quantum optics experiment are quantum light sources, state manipulation, and measurement.
+The three key elements of any quantum optics experiment are quantum light sources, state manipulation and measurement.
 In the mesoscopic regime, this means generating lots of photons, manipulating them coherently, and measuring them efficiently.
-Almost all of these tasks are made easier by integrated optics, and lithium niobate is an ideal integration platform, benefiting from many years' development in the telecommunication industry.
-Our aim is to combine all the tools required for mesoscopic quantum optics experiments on a single device, to conduct experiments that go beyond what is possible using bulk optics.
+Almost all of these tasks are made easier by techniques in integrated optics, and lithium niobate is an ideal integration platform, benefiting from many years' development in the telecommunication industry.
+Our aim is to combine all the tools required for mesoscopic quantum optics experiments on a single device, to conduct experiments which go beyond what has been achieved using bulk optics.
 Specifically, we are depositing superconducting detectors directly onto waveguides in lithium niobate such that quantum states can be measured with high-efficiency on the same platform that they are generated and manipulated.
 Since these superconducting detectors must be cooled to temperatures approaching absolute zero, testing these devices involves developing cryogenically compatible packaging and coupling techniques ("pigtailing").
-Not only are these useful in the quantum domain, but understanding how lithium niobate behaves at these cold temperatures is also of fundamental interest.

 Deposition of thin-film tungsten on lithium niobate waveguides.
+(UPB Jan Philipp Höpker)